 A Taxed S Corporation that does not timely pay the required amount of estimated income tax may be subject to interest on the underpayment.
-To determine if interest is due, complete Form CD-429B, "Underpayment of Estimated Tax by C Corporations."
+To determine if interest is due, complete Form NC-429B PTE, "Underpayment of Estimated Tax by Taxed Pass-Through Entities."
 Important: A Taxed S Corporation may be able to reduce or eliminate underpayment interest if the Taxed S Corporation qualifies for one of the exceptions provided by N.C. law.
 (For more information on these exceptions, see "Exceptions to Underpayment of Estimated Tax," below.)

 If the Taxed S Corporation owes interest on the underpayment of estimated tax, enter the amount of interest on Line 27.
 Note: Underpayment interest will increase the tax liability of the Taxed S Corporation or reduce its overpayment.
-Do not attach Form CD-429B to the completed tax return.
+Do not attach Form NC-429B PTE to the completed tax return.
 Maintain the form for future reference.

 Exceptions to Underpayment of Estimated Tax.
 In certain cases, a Taxed S Corporation may reduce or eliminate underpayment interest.
 If any of the following exceptions apply, enter the applicable code in the "exceptions box" located next to Line 27.
 Also, enter the amount of underpayment interest due, if any, on Line 27.
-Note: If no underpayment interest is due, leave Line 27 blank.